PsyTeachR/mcs-conv/docs/17-multiple-regression.md

 ## Activity 11: Write-up {#mulregression-a11}

-Now, copy and paste the below code into **white-space** and then knit the document.
+Same as the simple regression, we can use inline coding or the `report()` function to help with the write-up.
+First, copy and paste the below code into **white-space** and then knit the document.
 Note that the p-values are entered manually because of the APA `p < .001` formatting.

 ```r